Wine Tasting 101

 Food and Wine Pairing

-This is a topic everyone wants to know about.
-Therefore, an entire semester of the Advanced Sommelier program at the Wine School is devoted to food and wine pairing.
+Everyone wants to know about food and wine pairing, so an entire semester of the Advanced Sommelier program at the Wine School is devoted to it.

-Many sommeliers are victims of the Dunning-Kruger Effect when it comes to pairing.
+Many sommeliers suffer from the Dunning-Kruger Effect when it comes to pairing.
 The truth is that chemistry and biology play a significant role in what works and what doesn’t.
 Adages such as “if it grows together, it goes together” can be helpful, but they are not foolproof.

 We make a simple recommendation for novices: Accept that you cannot rely solely on your palate to make a great pairing.
 Once you learn more about the hard science behind what works, you can create delicious combinations even if a wine is unfamiliar to you.